 $0 minimum deposit for interest rate

 Overview: Investors eAccess is a trade name of Investors Bank.
 Investors Bank, founded in 1926, is headquartered in Short Hills, New Jersey.
 The bank has more than 150 branches in New Jersey and New York.
-But in the other 48 states, customers can take advantage of the eAccess Money Market, which has one of the most competitive APYs available.
+But in the other 48 states, customers can take advantage of the eAccess Money Market, which has a competitive APY.

-Perks: The Investors eAccess Money Market account currently earns one of the highest yields available, at 2.50 percent APY, and interest compounds daily.
-That APY is good for balances under $2 million, and there is no limit on the number of eAccess Money Market accounts that you may open.
+Perks: The Investors eAccess Money Market APY is good for balances under $2 million, and there is no limit on the number of eAccess Money Market accounts that you may open.
 It’s offered only as a personal account.
 The eAccess Money Market has no hidden fees and doesn’t have a minimum balance required to avoid fees.
 Investors Bank offers the Investors Mobile app, which allows you to deposit up to $3,000 daily per user and $6,000 daily per account.
 The app is available for both Apple iOS and Android phones.
 Investors Bank also offers customer service over the phone seven days a week.

 What to watch for: The eAccess Money Market account doesn’t have check-writing privileges and doesn’t offer a debit card, an ATM card for ATM access or the ability to send an outbound wire transfer.
 But you’re allowed to make up to six withdrawals via Online Banking per month.
 These can be made either via an external account transfer or byway of an ACH, which electronically debits your eAccess Money Market and sends the money to another financial institution.
 These may not exceed $250,000 per monthly statement cycle.
 United States citizens and permanent residents 18 years or older throughout the U.S. are eligible for the eAccess Money Market account, as long as they don’t live in New Jersey or New York.